rory911/misc/README.md

 ```
 Coding examples in various languages.
 Each is a simple, independent file to be compiled
 and run as a stand-alone executable.

+For Golang subdirectories, the README file contains instructions for downloading, building,
+and running modules.
+In some cases, knowledge of Postman, pdpMyAdmin, SQL, etc., will be
+required to correctly exercise the code.

+The remainder of this document examines the default system sort characteristics for C++,
+Java, and Golang.
 ```